-Lindsey is a Certified Veterinary Technician with over five years of experience in the veterinary field.
+Lindsey is a Lead Certified Veterinary Technician with over five years of experience in the veterinary field.
 Working alongside the Truesdell family keeps Lindsey inspired and motivated to continue her passion for helping animals with superior care and respect.
 Growing up, Lindsey's first pet was a Chinchilla named Cody, but she thanks her first dog Joey for sparking her interest in animal medicine.

 Rescue is Lindsey's favorite breed, and she currently has a forever friend named Marlo, who she rescued, saved and helped become a silly, loyal and confident pup.
 Marlo can army crawl and Lindsey swears she can even say 'mama'!
 In her free time, Lindsey finds pleasure in live music, traveling, camping and hiking with dog Marlo.

 Stefanie's mother works as a Veterinary Assistant and Office Manager for a mixed-animal practice, and Stefanie knew that she wanted to follow in her footsteps.
 In high school, she made the decision to attend technical college to study animal care.
-Now, Stefanie gets to live her dream as a Certified Veterinary Technician here at Truesdell Animal Care Hospital and Clinic!
+Now, Stefanie gets to live her dream as a Lead Certified Veterinary Technician here at Truesdell Animal Care Hospital and Clinic!

 Stefanie grew up in Stoughton, Wisconsin with her parents and a variety of pets.
 During high school, she gained experience by working as a kennel assistant in the practice her mother worked for, and eventually started assisting the technicians almost daily.
 After receiving her Veterinary Technician's degree in college, Stefanie passed her board exam and cared for pets at her mother's practice for another year.